Unique volcanic domes of Gruithuisen

 Seen here are two volcanic domes which are unlike most other volcanic places on the Moon.

-Until a couple of billion years ago, the Moon was a volcanically active place, the solidified lava plains of Maria (plural for Mare) being the most prominent sign.
+Until a couple of billion years ago, the Moon was a volcanically active place.
+The dark patches of solidified lava plains are its most prominent sign.
 Most of this volcanism was basaltic in nature, but today's featured image is different.
-Stretching about 20 km across each, these domes are formed of different kind of volcanic material, and we know that from observations of these domes via Earth-based telescopes and past lunar orbiters, specifically Lunar Prospector and Clementine.
+Stretching about 20 kilometers across each, these domes are formed from a different, thicker volcanic flow.
+We know that from observations of these domes via Earth-based telescopes and past lunar orbiters, specifically Lunar Prospector and Clementine.